The Whale Hunt

 We swung at the whale with our machetes, dead, bleeding and putrid.
 When we were able to release a small part of it, and flesh took off from bone.
 We cheered.
 And to the part we’d cleansed, lashed ropes.

-When the ropes were neatly fastened and each of us was sure of his lashing, we brought the remaining line to our vehicle.
+When the ropes were neatly fastened and each of us was sure of his lashing, we brought the remaining line to our vehicle and pulled away with it.

 On the islands that I am from, this activity is not uncommon, but neither-so is it commonplace.
-The Northern Pacific’s Galapagos; Haida Gwaii, can look at times – a desolate scape.
-In the sleet, and sleek blue deep of the day, before darkness had extended its full reach, we laid claim to a prized object that’d washed ashore the beach.
+The North Pacific’s Galapagos; Haida Gwaii, can look, at times, a desolate scape.
+In the sleet and sleek blue deep of the day, before darkness had extended its full reach, we laid claim to a prized object that’d washed ashore the beach.

 The Whale Hunt.
 Haida Gwaii.
 Cira 2023.